 - Usage monitoring: The next layer consists of monitoring usage on an hourly basis.
 This means that if usage spikes, you don’t need to wait a full day to resolve the issue and can actively prevent cost increases.

-- Cost forecasting: Finally, the AI-based solution can take in every single cloud-based metric, learn its normal behavior on its own, and create cost forecasts which allow for more effective budget planning and resource allocation.
+- Cost forecasting: Finally, the AI-based solution can take in every single cloud-based metric – even in multi-cloud environments – learn its normal behavior on its own, and create cost forecasts which allow for more effective budget planning and resource allocation.

 Now that we’ve discussed the three layers of AI-based cloud cost monitoring, let’s review several real-world use cases.